albertz/openlierox/README.md

 * Thank you

-== Description
+## Description

 It's some type of a real-time, excessive clone of Worms.
+Or like 2D Quake with worms and ninja ropes.

-== About
+## About

-OpenLieroX is based on Jason Boettcher's famous Liero Xtreme. ( Take a look here: <http://lxalliance.net/lierox/> ) Jason B. has released his work in 2006 under the zlib-licence and after some months of work, we ported and enhanced his work and got OpenLieroX.
+OpenLieroX is based on Jason Boettcher's famous Liero Xtreme.

+Jason B. has released his work in 2006 under the zlib-licence and after some months of work, we ported and enhanced his work and got OpenLieroX.

-== Compilation
+## Compilation

 For more details, read here: <http://www.openlierox.net/wiki/index.php/Compile_OpenLieroX>

-=== Linux/Unix:
+### Linux/Unix:

 Use `CMake`, e.g.: